learning-unlimited/ESP-Website/docs/admin/available_themes.rst

 .. figure:: images/themes/fruitsalad.png

-   Figure 5: "fruitsalad" theme on a sample site
+   "fruitsalad" theme on a sample site

 Originally designed by MIT ESP to support its many programs, the "fruitsalad" theme has the most complex navigation options, and is best for larger